juitnow/juit-alacrity-setup/README.md

 1) Left Alt goes down
 2) Digits are entered as keypad characters, one by one
 3) Left Alt goes up

+In other words, if you need to *reliably* read non-ASCII characters, your best bet is to go with the *International Keyboard* in *PLAIN mode*.